acquia/blt/docs/altenative-environment-tips/lando.md

 The solution to this is to invoke the chrome command with the ` --no-sandbox` option.
 To do that, you'll need to patch your BLT installation to add that option to the [launchChrome() function in the Behat command](https://github.com/acquia/blt/blob/9.x/src/Robo/Commands/Tests/BehatCommand.php#L178).
 See [the Patches documentation](patches.md) for tips on applying patches to packages via Composer.

-#### Notices about undefined index HTTP_HOST
+#### ACSF: Undefined index notices for $_SERVER keys

 *Unresolved*

 When running many BLT or drush commands through Lando when ACSF has been initialized, notices like the one below appear.
-It appears the `$_SERVER['HTTP_HOST]` variable is not being populated in Lando.
-However, this does not appear to cause real problems.
+It appears the `$_SERVER['HTTP_HOST]` and `$_SERVER['argv']` variables are not being populated in Lando.
+Beyond warnings/notices displayed to the screen, it's unclear what the impact of this is.

+**example output**
 ```
 <em class="placeholder">Notice</em>: Undefined index: HTTP_HOST in <em class="placeholder">require()</em> (line <em class="placeholder">119</em> of <em class="placeholder">/app/vendor/acquia/blt/settings/blt.settings.php</em>). <pre class="backtrace">require(&#039;/app/vendor/acquia/blt/settings/blt.settings.php&#039;) (Line: 797)
 require(&#039;/app/docroot/sites/default/settings.php&#039;) (Line: 122)